sbaidya1/thinkstruct_patent_search/README.md

 ### Part 1 : Core search function
 * Loads and indexes patent claim data from JSON files
-  - Note: patents with missing fields are included as long as they are not missing the claim field. <br>
+  - Note: Patents with missing fields are included as long as they are not missing the claim field.
 For the purpose of filtering, a missing field is treated the same as a nonmatching field.
 * Uses OpenAI’s text-embedding-3-small to embed query and patent claims (rest of patent data is stored as metadata for filtering)
 * Performs semantic search with ChromaDB and retrieves top-75 matches

 ### Part 2 : Hybrid search
 * Supports filtering by:
-    * Classification code (required or preferred)
+    * Classification code
     * Keywords in title/abstract
     * Exact title
 * Filters can be strict (exclusion) or soft (score boosting)